Dry suit: Standardisation of inflation and deflation controls

+21st century developments

+Neoprene materials for wetsuits have developed and some of the changes have made them more suitable for dry suits.
+Among these are much greater abrasion resistance of the surface textiles.
+The relatively high stretch allows suits to be made with a more form-fitting cut, which reduces both hydrodynamic drag and excess internal volume.
+Thinner and higher density neoprene cores reduce the effect of depth on the shell thickness.
+Repair is also easier than for most membrane materials and can in some cases even be done on wet neoprene, making field repairs more practicable.
+These improvements are also expected to prolong the useful life of the suit.

+Injection moulded plastic zippers have been developed that are cheaper and require less force to open and close than the metal toothed version, but may leak more if not completely closed, and may not last as long under heavy loads.

 Training

-Several diver training agencies offer skills training and certification to safely dive in a dry suit.
+Training in the use of a dry suit include the techniques for putting it on and taking it off without damaging the zipper or seals, and for divers, the additional skills required for diving safely in a dry suit.
+Several diver training agencies offer skills training and certification specifically to safely dive in a dry suit.
 These skills are often part of a professional diver's basic training.
+Developing full proficiency usually requires considerably more experience than is available from the training programmes.

-Training in the use of a dry suit generally involves a theory class on the characteristics and types of dry suit, and the advantages and hazards associated with their use.
+Training in the use of a dry suit for diving generally involves a theory class on the characteristics and types of dry suit, and the advantages and hazards associated with their use.
 There may be content on selection of a suit and assessing fit.
 Practical training will generally include inspection of the suit, how to put it on and take it off, how to determine correct weighting in conjunction with the rest of the diving equipment, routine maintenance and cleaning, basic skills of buoyancy control, and recovery from common problems which if not promptly corrected, could develop into emergencies.
 A small number of confined water and open water dives will be done to learn and practice the skills, but the ability to use a dry suit competently develops with practice.
-The prerequisite is usually an entry level diving certification, but in some regions where the water is very cold, and with some agencies, entry level training may be done in dry suits as an option.
+The prerequisite is usually an entry-level diving certification, but in some regions where the water is very cold, and with some agencies, entry-level training may be done in dry suits as an option.